aws-samples/chat-with-blockchain-data-with-amazon-bedrock/README.md

 It takes approximately two minutes for the CDK to be deployed.

-Note: Due to the Glue Catalog synchronization process, it will take approximately 4-5 minutes for the Ethereum data to become available after the initial deployment.
+**Note**: Due to the Glue Catalog synchronization process, it will take approximately 4-5 minutes for the Ethereum data to become available after the initial deployment.

 ### Testing
 Now that the CDK stack has been deployed, you can test it within the Bedrock console.